AlternateIf/AudioMuse-AI/docs/Docker.md

 If you want to use the nvidia images instead of the ARM/Intel Image you can search the docker compose for nvidia to find instructions.

-[comment]: <> (todo @AlternateIf add url here)
-In case you want to check out other available .env variables check out add url here
+In case you want to check out other available .env variables check out [Config-Params](/docs/Config-Params.md)

 > If you use LMS instead of the password you need to create and use the Subsonic API token.
 > Additional Subsonic API based Mediaserver could require it in place of the password.